Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Simulations

 \section{Simulations}

 In this section we demonstrate the improvements for numerical simulations when using trajectory-resolved Weiss fields.
-For simplicity, we focus on quantum quenches of the nearest neighbor quantum Ising model (\ref{eq:TFIM}) in both two and three dimensions.
+For simplicity, we focus on quantum quenches of the nearest neighbor quantum Ising model (\ref{eq:TFIM}) in both two and three dimensions, although improvements can also be seen in one-dimension.
 In Fig. \ref{fig:losch} we show results for the Loschmidt rate function

 following a quantum quench in two dimensions from an initial state with $\Gamma=0$ to $\Gamma=8J$.
-Explicitly, we consider the initial state $\ket{\psi(0)} = \frac{1}{\sqrt{2}}\Big( \ket{\Downarrow} + \ket{\Uparrow} \Big)$, which is the superposition of the symmetry broken groundstates: In Figs. 2\,(a) and 2\,(b) we show the results for a $5\times 5$ and a $7\times 7$ lattice respectively.
-It can be seen from Fig. 2\,(a) that the trajectory-resolved approach allows simulations to be carried out for longer time durations, before departures arise.
-For comparison, we show results obtained by QuSpin’s ODE solver \cite{Weinberg2019} for a $5\times 5$ lattice.
-The results are in excellent agreement until $t\sim 3/J$.
-Similar behavior is evident in Fig. 2\,(b), although we can only compare to the QuSpin results for the smaller system size, as $7\times 7$ is not possible.
-The agreement between the trajectory-averaged results and the trajectory-resolved results for $t \lesssim 1.3$ provides a non-trivial consistency check on both sets of data.
+Explicitly, we consider the initial state $\ket{\psi(0)} = \frac{1}{\sqrt{2}}\Big( \ket{\Downarrow} + \ket{\Uparrow} \Big)$, which is the superposition of the symmetry broken groundstates: In Figs. \ref{fig:losch}\,(a) and \ref{fig:losch}\,(b) we show the results for a $5\times 5$ and a $7 \times 7$ lattice respectively.
+It can be seen from Fig. \ref{fig:losch}\,(a) that the trajectory-resolved approach allows simulations to be carried out for longer time durations, before departures arise.
+For comparison, we show results obtained by QuSpin's ODE solver \cite{Weinberg2019} for a $5\times 5$ lattice.
+The results are in excellent agreement until $t\sim 3/J$, after which the stochastic fluctuations are not well sampled.
+Similar behavior is evident in Fig. \ref{fig:losch}\,(b), although we can only compare to the QuSpin results for the smaller system size, as $7\times 7$ is not possible at present.

+In Fig. \ref{fig:losch_125} we show similar results for a 3D lattice with 125 sites on a $5 \times 5 \times 5$ grid.
+This is a far more challenging problem due to the increase in dimensonality.
+The results for the trajectory-resolved approach show clear Loschmidt peaks, which extend beyond those obtained by the trajectory-averaged approach.
+This complements earlier investigations \cite{Schmitt2018} which were unable to resolve the sharp non-analyticities due to significant finite-size effects.